 - Whey Protein.
 Everybody has heard about the benefits of whey protein, so I won’t go over them here.
-Using it before, during and after workouts is a great idea I definitely recommend.
+Using it before, during, and after workouts is a great idea I definitely recommend.
 25-50 grams twice a day is usually enough for most people to hit their protein intake easily.
-The #1 brand I recommend is from Optimum Nutrition, Amazon has an amazing stock of flavors.
+The #1 brand I recommend is Optimum Nutrition, Amazon has an amazing stock of flavors.
 I personally like Chocolate and Vanilla Ice Cream the best!

 - Creatine.
 This is one of the most researched supplements of all time!
 The benefits are endless; it raises anabolic hormones, reduces protein breakdown, and most famously, boosts the workload you’re able to accomplish!
 Put simply, it allows you to do more work and build more muscle.
 Plus Creatine is incredibly cheap for the effects it gives!
 Try it out and see how it helps your performance in the gym!

 - Vitamin D. This vitamin, which is actually a hormone produced by the kidneys, has been found to potentially improve muscle function.
 Those with higher lean body mess were found to have higher levels of vitamin D in the body.
 Make sure you don’t just start taking supplements for it though, go get a blood test to see what your vitamin D levels are.
 This will help you determine how much you need to start, the highest I’ve used for myself is 10,000 IU.
 The exact brand I used to optimize my vitamin D levels can be found here on Amazon.
 It’s relatively inexpensive, and I could feel a remarkable difference!